artemave/slowdown.vim/README.markdown

     Bundle 'artemave/slowdown.vim'

+then `:source %`, `:BundleInstall` and that is it.

 You can configure how slow it can get.
-In .vimrc:
+In `.vimrc`:

     let g:slow_down_max_delay_ms = 200